cowboybob-ttv/Auto-Page-Reload/README.md

 # Auto-Page-Reload
-Reloads a webpage by simulating the ctrl + f5 hotkey every 60 seconds
+Reloads a webpage by simulating the ctrl + f5 hotkey every 1 hour

 To use: <br>
   Download and unzip the project. <br>